jadecobra/python_tdd_exercises/source/classes/classes.rst

 I show the following in this chapter

-- How to define a class with pass
+- how to define a class with pass
-- How to define a class with parentheses
+- how to define a class with parentheses
-- How to define a class with methods
+- how to define a class with methods
-- How to define a class with attributes
+- how to define a class with attributes
-- How to define a class with attributes and methods
+- how to define a class with attributes and methods
-- How to define a class with an initializer
+- how to define a class with an initializer
-- How to view the attributes and methods of a class
+- how to view the attributes and methods of a class

-How to make a class in Python
+how to make a class in Python
 -------------------------------

 * use the `class <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword
 * use ``TitleCase`` for the name
 * use a descriptive name that describes the collection of :doc:`methods (functions) </functions/functions>` and ``attributes (variables)`` - this is hard to do and is something I am still learning

-How to define a class with pass
+how to define a class with pass
 -------------------------------

 red: make it fail